Best Car Insurance Companies 2026: Ratings, Prices & Customer Reviews

 AM Best Financial Strength Ratings

 AM Best evaluates an insurer's ability to meet its financial obligations — in plain terms, whether it can pay claims when you need it most.
 Ratings range from A++ (Superior) down to D (Poor).
 As a consumer, you should only seriously consider companies rated A- or higher.
-Top carriers like USAA and Geico both hold an A++ rating, the highest possible.
+Note that in November 2025, State Farm was downgraded from A++ to A+ — still "Superior," but reflecting five years of underwriting losses and a revised assessment of operating performance from strong to adequate.
+For a deeper dive into what these ratings mean for your wallet, see our guide on insurance company financial strength.

 JD Power Customer Satisfaction Scores